 The development of these standards and recommendations is the result of the ongoing work by the OIE Aquatic Animal Health Standards Commission (the Aquatic Animals Commission).
-This Commission, which comprises six elected members and one observer, meets twice yearly to address its work programme.
-This Commission draws upon the expertise of internationally renowned specialists to prepare draft texts for new articles of the Aquatic Code or to revise existing articles in light of advances in aquatic animal health.
-The views of OIE National Delegates are systematically sought through the twice yearly circulation of new or revised texts.
+This Commission, which comprises six elected members, meets twice yearly to address its work programme.
+This Commission draws upon the expertise of internationally renowned specialists to prepare draft texts for new articles of the Aquatic Code and to revise existing articles.
+The views of OIE National Delegates are routinely sought through the twice yearly circulation of new or revised texts.
 The Aquatic Animals Commission collaborates closely with other Specialist Commissions of the OIE, including the Terrestrial Animal Health Standards Commission, the Biological Standards Commission and the Scientific Commission for Animal Diseases, to ensure that the recommendations contained in the Aquatic Code are based upon the latest scientific information.

-The World Trade Organization (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) formally recognises the role of the OIE to specify standards and recommendations as the international references for animal health and zoonotic diseases.
-The SPS Agreement provides a multilateral framework, incorporating WTO Members' rights and disciplines, to guide the development, adoption and enforcement of sanitary measures to facilitate safe international trade.
-According to the SPS Agreement, WTO Members should provide a scientific justification for their import health measures.
-It is preferable that these be based on OIE recommendations.
-Where there are no OIE recommendations or in cases where a government chooses to apply more restrictive conditions than those recommended by the OIE, the importing country should base its animal health measures on an import risk analysis as described in Chapter 2.1.
+The World Trade Organization (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) formally recognises the role of the OIE as the international standard setting organisation for animal health and zoonotic diseases.
+According to the SPS Agreement, WTO Members should align their import requirements with the recommendations in the relevant standards of the OIE.
+Where there are no OIE recommendations or if the country chooses a level of protection requiring measures more stringent than the standards of the OIE, these should be based on an import risk analysis conducted in accordance with Chapter 2.1.
 The Aquatic Code is thus a key part of the WTO legal framework for international trade.